-Table F-2 through Table F-20 indicate when a viscosity grade read-across is allowed (X) and not allowed (-).
-Table F-21 performs a similar function for tests chiefly associated with Heavy Duty Engine Oils.
+Table F-2 through Table F-21 indicate when a viscosity grade read-across is allowed (X) and not allowed (-).
 For viscosity grades not included in those tables, read-across is allowed for certain tests if the viscosity grades meet all the applicable technical principles described in Table F-1 (A and B).
 Read-across for viscosity grades not covered by Table F-1 through Table F-21 is not allowed until API's BOI/VGRA Task Force reviews the justification and data supporting a change to the tables and recommends the change to the API Lubricants Standards Group and the Lubricants Standards Group approves the change.
 Check marks in Table F-1 indicate which technical principles apply to a specific test.
-Paragraph F.3 provides examples on applying these technical principles to new viscosity grades.
+Paragraph F.1.5 provides examples on applying these technical principles to new viscosity grades.